About BCBSRA

 • Train volunteers to act as sighted activity guides

-• Provide athletes who are blind, visually impaired, deaf blind, or are blind/visually impaired and have additional disabilities as mentors for children
+• Provide athletes who are blind, partially sighted, deaf blind, including those who have additional exceptionalities, as mentors for children and youth

 • Provide education and advocacy advice on the importance of physical activity in a healthy lifestyle